 - Coconut Oil: 2 tablespoons in water daily has antimicrobial properties.

 - Beet kvass: One glass daily is helpful and tastes good.
-Here's a recipe you can use to make this yourself: Take 2 large beets, clean them up nicely, removing all dirt.
-Cut off the ends and discard.
+Here's a recipe you can use to make this yourself: Take 2 large beets, clean tand peel them.
 Dice into small chunks.
-Place beet chunks into a glass jar.
-Add 4 teaspoons salt and 6 cups water.
+Place beet chunks into a two-quart glass jar.
+Add 4 teaspoons salt and fill with water.
 Mix.
-With a cloth and rubber band, cover the jar.
-Allow the mixture to ferment in a warm place for a few days until it is effervescent and a dark red color.
+Cover the jar and allow the mixture to ferment in a warm place for a few days until it is slightly effervescent and a dark red color.
 Taste should be somewhat tart.
 You may need another day of fermentation if it tastes salty.
 Refrigerate when fermentation is complete.
 It mixes nicely with kombucha for a stronger health tonic.

 - Cooked veggies with lots of butter: Vegetables are cell builders.
 As a saturated fat, butter is used in the body to strengthen cell walls, which can keep bacteria and viruses out.